google/earthengine-community/tutorials/modis_ndvi_time_series_animation/modis-ndvi-time-series-animation.md

 A URL will be printed to the console after running this block of code.
 Upon visiting the URL, Earth Engine servers will complete the work needed to produce the GIF on-the-fly.
 Once the task is complete, the animation will appear in the browser.
-Use the right-click context menu to select options for downloading the GIF file to your location machine.
+Use the right-click context menu to select options for downloading the GIF file to your computer.